lkzeric/AI/README.md

-In this repo, it includes my graduate work related to some foudation of machine learning and deep learning and my ongoing side projects related to edge AI.
+This repository contains my learning and implementation projects in Machine Learning, Deep Learning, and Communication Systems.
+Each subfolder focuses on a different algorithm or application, ranging from classical ML models to neural networks and channel coding.